 Media Companion is the ideal library manager to use in organizing your media files.
 It gives you the option of selecting your preferred file naming style.
 You can also download the artwork to use, synopsis, and details about the cast and crew.

-Media Companion lets you watch your media files within the application, and it can link directly to IMDB thus enabling you to search more movies.
+Media Companion lets you watch your media files within the application, and it can link directly to IMDB thus enabling you to search for more movies.

 However, apart from working on windows only, Media Companion needs Kodi and the .NET 4 client for it to function efficiently.